gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 $$
 That sounds nice, but since $\Cost$ is proportional to $\Throughput$, it basically means we’re paying for infrastructure that's going to waste.

-We can get a figure for $\Utilization$ — how much of our system is actually being used to process these jobs, versus standing idle and racking up money.
+We can get a figure for $\Utilization$ – how much of our system is actually used to process these jobs, versus standing idle and racking up money.

 It’s simply: